edequalsawesome/awesome-comic-converter/README.md

 ## License

-This project is open source.
+This project is licensed under the GPL v3 License - see the LICENSE.md file for details.
 Please check individual dependencies for their respective licenses.

 ## Support